FEE SCHEDULE -2020 Season

 The first practice this year is scheduled for Monday, February 13, 2017 at 4:30 pm.
 Oxnard High’s all weather provides a state-of-the- art surface for our meets and practices.
 The respective coaches for each group will provide specific weekly practice day schedules.
 Practice normally begins at 4:00 and ends at 5:15pm.
 Parents are responsible for picking up or ensuring that their athletes are picked up ON TIME after each practice.
 Our program requests that one parent or guardian is present at all practices and meets.

 For daily practices, runners should wear running shorts, a suitable top, socks, and running shoes (no high-tops).
 Sweats or a jacket and long pants are suggested depending on the weather.
 Please mark clothing with youth’s names.
 Make sure participants leave with all of their gear.
 Youth regularly forget to take their gear home.

 Each athlete is responsible for providing his or her own shoes.
-Gremlins and Bantams are NOT permitted to wear spiked shoes or running shoes with the spikes removed.
+Gremlins are NOT permitted to wear spiked shoes or running shoes with the spikes removed.
 They must wear running shoes.
 All other age groups may wear spikes in meets.
 Spikes should be 3/16-inch needles.
 Runners who choose to wear spikes will also need a pair of non-spiked running shoes for practice and warm-up.
 DO NOT WEAR SPIKES TO PRACTICE.
 They are harder on the feet and shins than running shoes.

 Parents are responsible for ensuring that athlete is physically able to train and compete in track and field.
 The club requires that you consult your youth’s physician regarding fitness for participation in the Track and Field program.